Recent Accounting Pronouncements

 ASU 2023-09 - Income Taxes (Topic 740): Improvements to Income Tax Disclosures (December 2023)

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740) - Improvements to Income Tax Disclosures.
 This ASU enhances the transparency and usefulness of income tax disclosures, which addresses investor requests for more transparency about income tax disclosures related primarily to the rate reconciliation and income taxes paid information.
-The Company adopted this guidance on January 1, 2025 and it did not have a material impact on its consolidated financial statements.
+The guidance is effective for annual periods beginning after December 15, 2024 with early adoption permitted.
+The Company is currently evaluating the impact of this ASU on its consolidated financial statements.

 ASU 2024-03 - Income Statement-Reporting Comprehensive Income - Expense Disaggregations Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses (November 2024)